 Yes, you read that right!
 It’s not just Gators country.
 The arts and culture scene in Gainesville, Florida is off the wall…literally!

-The urban arts scene in particular permeates the college town, including an incredible murals project that can be seen and enjoyed throughout the city.
+The urban art scene, in particular, permeates the college town, including an incredible murals project that can be seen and enjoyed throughout the city.

 I know.
 When most of you think Florida, your mind drifts to beaches and turquoise, tropical waters.
 And while there is definitely a time and place for the beach, I guarantee that a trip to Gainesville can be a culturally rich experience.